-We've seen an increasing trend where banks are sweeping their databases to verify that physical addresses are real physical addresses.
+There has been an increasing trend where banks are sweeping their databases to verify that physical addresses are real physical addresses.
 They are checking to verify that your physical address complies with federal banking regulations in order to open and maintain a U.S. business bank account.

-What is an Acceptable Physical Address for Your Business Bank Account?
+What is an Acceptable Physical Address For Your Business Bank Account

-A physical address is an address for a tangible building, which can be a home, office, or an office suite inside a corporate building.
-Some banks will accept residential or business addresses while others will only accept business addresses.
+A physical address is an address for a tangible building, which can be a home, office, or office suite inside a corporate building.
+Banks will do the following to check if your physical address meets federal banking regulations:

-What is NOT Considered a Physical Address?
+What is NOT Considered a Physical Address

-The following addresses are not considered physical addresses.
+The following addresses are not considered physical addresses:

-- A Post Office Box also known as a PO Box is a stand-alone lockable mailbox located in a post office.
+- A Post Office Box also known as a PO box is a stand-alone lockable mailbox located in a post office

-- Mailbox rental store addresses, such as The UPS Store, Postal Annex, and other local mailbox rental shops.
+- Mailbox rental store addresses, such as The UPS Store, Postal Annex, and other local mailbox rental shops

-- Virtual mailbox services or any other addresses that are flagged as Commercial Mail Receiving Agent (CMRA) addresses in the postal address database.
+- Virtual mailbox services or any other addresses that are flagged as Commercial Mail Receiving Agent (CMRA) addresses in the postal address database

 Here’s an example of a physical address: